hyperledger/aries-vcx/docs/build-general.md

 # Building LibVCX

 ### 1. Build dependencies
-In order to build and call LibVCX code, you need to first build Libindy and Libnullpay.
-To build these them follow instructions for your platform [here](https://github.com/hyperledger/indy-sdk/tree/master/docs/build-guides).
+In order to build and call LibVCX code, you need to first build [VdrTools](https://gitlab.com/evernym/verity/vdr-tools).

 ## 2. Build LibVCX
 Lets build LibVCX itself now.
 Enter into [libvcx directory](../libvcx) of this repo and run